 "He said Makenna 'wanted to purchase the whole CDH package'." - Makenna's Story

-At 28 days old on November 2nd Makenna came off of the vent and we were finally allowed to hold her for the first time!
-At that moment I said I hoped she would be home for Christmas.
-The ARNP and nurse in the room reminded me that she still had a long road ahead and to shoot for Valentine's day instead.
+At 28 days old, on November 2nd, Makenna came off of the ventilator and we were finally allowed to hold her for the first time!
+At that moment, I said I hoped she would be home for Christmas.
+The ARNP and nurse in the room reminded me that she still had a long road ahead, and to shoot for Valentine's Day instead.

-She spent several weeks in the hospital weaning from the ventilator, medications, and learning to eat.
-She had her share of scary days and at one point her good lung collapsed from having to work so hard, but she continued to fight.
-Much to everyone's surprise at only 42 days old she was strong enough to come home --- on November 21st, just as Dr. Kays predicted (of course his prediction didn't take into account being born 3 weeks early!)!
+Makenna spent several weeks in the hospital - weaning from the ventilator, medications, and learning to eat.
+She had her share of scary days, and at one point her good lung collapsed from having to work so hard.
+But she continued to fight.
+Much to everyone's surprise, at only 42 days old, she was strong enough to come home on November 21st, just as Dr. Kays predicted!
+Of course his prediction didn't take into account being born 3 weeks early!
 No one could believe it.
 She had nurses stopping by her room often just to see her quick and incredible recovery.
 Many even called her the miracle of the NICU.
 She went from being one of the more severe cases they had had and the sickest baby in the NICU, to going home in just 6 weeks!
-Amazingly she would not only be home for Christmas, but thanksgiving too!
+Amazingly, she would not only be home for Christmas, but Thanksgiving too!
 All thanks to their gentle ventilation techniques and minimalistic approach to her care.
-Sadly her exit MRI showed significant brain damage from ECMO.
+Sadly, her exit MRI showed significant brain damage from ECMO.
 They said she may never walk or talk, but of course Dr. Kays had hope.
 He said he believed that one day she would run into our arms and tell us she loved us.
-Once again he gave us the hope!
+Once again he gave us hope!

-In the months following discharge from the NICU we learned that she developed hydrocephalus from ECMO and had a cyst in her brain the size of a pingpong ball.
+In the months following discharge from the NICU, we learned that she developed hydrocephalus from ECMO and had a cyst in her brain the size of a ping pong ball.
 She has had two brain surgeries, therapy four times a week, and had to return to the hospital 17 times in her first 18 months (twice by ambulance and once by jet).
-Through it all Dr. Kays and Joy were by our side.
+Through it all, Dr. Kays and Joy were by our side.
 Their care didn't end when she left the NICU.
 Dr. Kays attended her brain surgeries and placed the shunt tubing in her abdomen himself and Joy visited with us during surgery.
-Anytime she needs to be hospitalized they meet us in the emergency department, manage her care, calm our nerves, and stop by her hospital room to check on her during her stay.
-She's went through a lot in her first 18 months, but none of it matters because she had them on her side and she is a survivor!
+Anytime she needs to be hospitalized, they meet us in the emergency department, manage her care, calm our nerves, and stop by her hospital room to check on her during her stay.
+Makenna went through a lot in her first 18 months.
+But none of it matters, because she had a caring team on her side.
+She is a survivor!

 Now at 2 she is not just surviving, she is thriving!
 She can talk, walk, and is truly exceptional!
-She has an advanced vocabulary for her age, is very intelligent, looks just like any other toddler, is running around everywhere, and is one of the happiest kids I have ever met.
+She has an advanced vocabulary for her age, is very intelligent and looks just like any other toddler.
+She runs around everywhere, and is one of the happiest kids I have ever met.
 She has recently even taken on the role of "big sister."
-We owe it all to Dr. Kays, Joy, and their entire team!
+We owe it all to Dr. Kays, Joy and their entire team!

 You can read more about Makenna's journey before, during, and after CDH here: